 So here’s a damning list of all the problems of EBM

 - Financial conflicts of interests

-When the evidence base of medicine is bought and paid for, people die.
-Unfortunately, doctors and universities have been willing participants in this game of killing for profit.
+When the evidence base of medicine is bought and paid for, people suffer.
+Unfortunately, doctors and universities have been willing participants in this game.
 We need to end it now.
 End the corruption of the universities.
 Stop the bribery of doctors.
 Stay tuned, the non-profit Public Health Collaboration, currently based in the UK, but soon encompassing Canada, Ireland, USA, and Australia is gearing up to tackle this issue of corruption in medical science.